TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

   <details>
    <summary><ins>About Pony Town</ins></summary>
- <p>I allowed cuddles and piles when im with people.
-Also do not cover or copy my Spike cosplay, I will not allowed that.</p>
+ <p>I allow cuddles and piles when I'm with people.
+Also, do not cover or copy my Spike cosplay; I will not allow that.</p>
- <p>I may be afk or semi-afk but i may be online every year well sometimes.</p>
+ <p>I may be AFK or semi-AFK, but I may be online every year, well, sometimes.</p>
- <p>Free to W2I, there's chances that i might see the messages.</p>
+ <p>Free to W2I, there's a chance that I might see the messages.</p>
- <p>I do not want spam whispers when im afk or semi afk.</p>
+ <p>I do not want spam whispers when I'm AFK or semi-AFK.</p>
- <p>Always afk or semi-afk either away from keyboard.</p>
+ <p>Always AFK or semi-AFK, away from keyboard.</p>
- <p>Do not try harass or spam with whispers when im afk or semi-afk.</p>
+ <p>Do not try to harass or spam with whispers when I'm AFK or semi-AFK.</p>
  <p>Don't try make fun of me and my friends.</p>
  <p>I avoid being bullied, spammed, and harassed.</p>
- <p>I will not response to a spam whisper.</p>
+ <p>I will not respond to a spam whisper.</p>
- <p>ALways active, I won't disconnect the game whenever im afk or semi-afk.</p>
+ <p>Always active, I won't disconnect the game whenever I'm AFK or semi-AFK.</p>
-<p>I don't assume that much, I'll allowed u you wear Twilight.</p>
+<p>I don't assume that much; I'll allow you to wear Twilight if you want my attention.</p>

  </div>
  </details>